-7.11 New developments will be required to mitigate their impact on community facilities through on-site provision, or through use of financial contributions towards off-site provision for smaller developments.
-The scale and range of this provision or contribution will be appropriate to the level of need generated by the development and will address the specific needs of different age groups, of people with disabilities, and faith groups and will be adaptable to population growth and demographic changes.

-7.12 Proposals for sites of 200 or more dwellings (or groups of smaller sites which cumulatively exceed this figure) within South Cambridgeshire are required to provide detailed assessments and strategies regarding community needs and how they will be met.
+- 7.11 New developments will be required to mitigate their impact on community facilities through on-site provision, or through use of financial contributions towards off-site provision for smaller developments.
+The scale and range of this provision or contribution will be appropriate to the level of need generated by the development and will address the specific needs of different age groups, of people with disabilities, and faith groups and will be adaptable to population growth and demographic changes. - 7.12 Proposals for sites of 200 or more dwellings (or groups of smaller sites which cumulatively exceed this figure) within South Cambridgeshire are required to provide detailed assessments and strategies regarding community needs and how they will be met.
 These should be prepared in consultation with service providers and stakeholders, and for approval by the local authority.
-They will be required to demonstrate how the new community will be effectively supported throughout the build phase of the developments, including at the outset of development, and how facilities will be managed and maintained (including governance arrangements).

-7.13 Large scale commercial developments (above 5,000m2) will be required to consider how the needs of their workers and visitors will be met for social and leisure facilities.
-If the need cannot be met through existing or additional on-site facilities an offsite contribution to address the impact on facilities is necessary and will be sought.

-7.14 For strategic-scale developments there may be additional community facilities requirements that will need to be addressed as part of the development, depending on the scale and impact of the proposed development.
-These will be assessed on a site-by-site basis, through the master planning process for the individual developments.

-7.15 These could include all or some of the following:

-- Dedicated faith provision.

-- Dedicated youth facilities.

-- Itinerant facilities such as youth buses.

-- Arts and cultural facilities.
+They will be required to demonstrate how the new community will be effectively supported throughout the build phase of the developments, including at the outset of development, and how facilities will be managed and maintained (including governance arrangements). - 7.13 Large scale commercial developments (above 5,000m) within Cambridge City and fringe sites will be required to consider how the needs of their workers and visitors will be met for social and leisure facilities.
+If the need cannot be met through existing facilities onsite, in the surrounding area, or through new additional facilities onsite, an offsite contribution to address the impact on facilities is necessary and will be sought. - 7.14 For large-scale developments there may be additional community facilities requirements that will need to be addressed as part of the development, depending on the scale and impact of the proposed development.
+These will be assessed on a site-by-site basis, through the master planning process for the individual developments. - 7.15 These could include all or some of the following: - Dedicated faith provision. - Dedicated youth facilities. - Itinerant facilities such as youth buses. - Arts and cultural facilities.